vatesfr/xen-orchestra/docs/delta_backups.md

 ## Create Delta backup

 Just go inside your "Backup" view, and select Delta Backup.
 Then, it's like a normal backup.

+## Exclude disks

+During a delta backup job, you can avoid saving all disks of the VM.
+To do that, it's trivial: just edit the VM disk name and add `[NOBAK]` before the current name, eg: `data-disk` will become `[NOBAK] data-disk` (with a space or not after, doesn't matter).

+For every following backup, this disk will be now ignored.